 Ameren Services, UE, and CIPS have taken all such corporate actions as may be necessary or advisable and proper to authorize this Agreement, the execution and delivery hereof, and the consummation of transactions contemplated hereby.

-To Company’s knowledge, it is not in violation of any applicable law, statute, order, rule or regulation promulgated by, or judgment, decree, writ, injunction, or award rendered by, any Governmental Authority which, individually or in the aggregate, would adversely affect Company’s entering into or performance of its obligations under this Agreement.
+To the knowledge of Ameren Services, UE, and CIPS, neither Ameren Services nor UE nor CIPS is in violation of any applicable law, statute, order, rule or regulation promulgated by, or judgment, decree, writ, injunction, or award rendered by, any Governmental Authority which, individually or in the aggregate, would adversely affect the entry into by or performance of the obligations of Ameren Services, UE, and CIPS under this Agreement.

 This Agreement is a legal, valid and binding obligation of Ameren Services, UE, and CIPS enforceable in accordance with its terms, except as limited by laws of general applicability limiting the enforcement of creditor’s rights or by the exercise of judicial discretion in accordance with general principals of equity.